MIT-AI-Alignment/ARK-Interpretability/writeup/writeup.md

-# [Team Name] — Interpretability — MAIA AISF Hack S26
+# ARK — Interpretability — MAIA AISF Hack S26

 ## Research Question
-[One sentence.
-What did you want to find out?]
+Do LLM models exhibit Illusion of Explanatory Depth (IOED) on mechanistic and complex queries, and can fine-tuning models to align with confidence metrics result in models that perform less IOED?

 ## Background
 [Why does this question matter for AI safety?
 1-2 paragraphs.]